gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 to unlock for a certain time type

 `walletpassphrase PASSWORD TIMEOUT`

 to unlock type

 `walletpassphrase PASSWORD`

 to unlock only for staking type

 `walletpassphrase PASSWORD TIMEOUT true`

 ## How do you turn staking on and off?

 `walletpassphrase "your passphrase in double quotes" timeout true`

-where timeout is a number of seconds, e.g. 10000 and true is a toggle that unlocks the wallet for staking only.
+where timeout is the number of seconds, e.g. 10000 and true is a toggle that unlocks the wallet for staking only.